 Don’t use fragments.
-Never begin a sentence with a conjunction like “and” or “but” and don’t end with a preposition.
-I’m sure you remember the grammar rules you learned in school.
-Most of them still apply today.
+Never begin a sentence with a conjunction and don’t end with a preposition either.
+We all remember the grammar rules learned in school.

 But copywriters like me love to break them.
 We don’t do it to test our clients or because we don’t respect rules.
-We do it to write copy that grabs the reader’s attention, makes a connection and sounds better overall.
-Now you’re probably thinking, “How can it be better if it’s wrong?”
-Maybe this will help…
+We do it to grab your reader’s attention, make a connection and sound human.
+You might still think it’s wrong, but maybe this will help…

 Using prepositions as finales

 The second one is considered grammatically correct, but do you really speak that way?
-If I were writing in a very formal tone or for certain audiences, I would use the second version.
+If I were writing in a very formal tone or for certain audiences, I might use the second version.
 But for marketing or web copy that is conversational and more natural, I’d end with a preposition.

 Don’t get me wrong.
 In certain cases, ending with a preposition will never be appropriate (“Where’s he at?” for example).
 Otherwise, experts still debate whether it’s a strict rule or a holdover from Latin grammar that doesn’t apply to English.